All About Speech-Language Pathology Assistants

-Speech-Language Pathology Assistant Example Assist speech-language pathologists in the assessment and treatment of speech, language, voice, and fluency disorders.
+Speech-Language Pathology Assistant Job Description Assist speech-language pathologists in the assessment and treatment of speech, language, voice, and fluency disorders.
 Implement speech and language programs or activities as planned and directed by speech-language pathologists.
 Monitor the use of alternative communication devices and systems.

 - Implement treatment plans or protocols as directed by speech-language pathologists.

 - Conduct in-service training sessions, or family and community education programs.

 - Assist speech-language pathologists in the conduct of client screenings or assessments of language, voice, fluency, articulation, or hearing.

 - Document clients’ progress toward meeting established treatment objectives.

 Skills Needed to be a Speech-Language Pathology Assistant